-- A demonstration of personal and spiritual maturity, with two recommendations from church pastors or leaders.
+- A demonstration of maturity in personal and spiritual life, with two recommendations from church pastors or leaders.
+(Applicants in Mainland China must have at least one overseas referee and one church pastor to make recommendations).

 Students are required to complete 52 units of coursework.
 This includes 40 units of core courses and 12 units of elective courses.

 Duration and Location

 The program must be completed between 2 to 7 years.
-Students may petition for an extension on a case-by-case basis.
+Students may petition The program must be completed in time frame between 2 to 7 years.
+Students may petition for an extension on a case-by-case basis if pass 7 years.
+All courses are available online either synchronously or asynchronously.

 1. Biblical Studies (15 units)